Introducing Core Events

 Validate Core Events

 The Account Retention by Core Event Usage widget on the Dashboard shows the rate of long term retention for Accounts if they use a Core Event in the first 30 days.
 Your Core Events should be the activities that lead to happy users habitually returning to your application.
 Using a Core Event in the beginning of an Accounts lifecycle should result in above average retention.
 If this widget doesn't show that Core Event usage leads to sustained activity over time, it's possible you selected the wrong Core Events and the Accounts you're retaining are using different features.
-Accounts must use a Core Event in the first 30 days of their activity and have a first use date prior to the start of the analyzed retention period to qualify for this analysis.
+Accounts must use a Core Event in the first 30 days of their activity and have an Account start date during the Account Retention Date Range to be eligible for this analysis.

 Learn more about the Core Events: Account Retention by Usage Widget